Communicative Responses: Life as a Token Woman

 Have more questions?
 Follow up with the expert herself.

 Solar Turbines Incorporated

 I am passionate about diversity and inclusion in the workplace and leveraging Employee Resource Groups to improve employee engagement and morale.
-I am currently serving as the Chair of the Women's Initiative Network at Solar Turbines and am a member of San Diego's Diversity and Inclusion Leadership Council.
+I am currently serving as the Co-Chair of the Women's Initiative Network at Solar Turbines and am a member of San Diego's Diversity and Inclusion Leadership Council.
 I hold a Bachelor of Arts in Communication Studies and Business Administration from the University of San Diego and a Master's degree in Communication from San Diego...
 Continue Reading

 Start your free membership to continue reading and learning from people who want to help you succeed.Sign up for free